VEXPA: Validated EXPonential Analysis through regular sub-sampling

 A cluster ${_uC}_1$ is detected in the set ${_uL}$ and its center of gravity can serve as an estimate of one of the $\lambda_i^u$.
 The elements ${^s\lambda}_{i,k}$ tied to the generalized eigenvalues ${_u\lambda}_{i,k} \in {_uC}_1$ also form a cluster, which we denote by ${^sC}_1$.
 Its center of gravity then returns an estimate of $\lambda_i^s$.
-From both centers of gravity a reliable estimate of $\lambda_i$ can be extracted as described in Section 3.
-With each identified $\lambda_i$ we can return a list of extra informational items: \begin{itemize} \item the number of elements validating ${_u\lambda}_i$ in the ${_uL}$ cluster, \item the number of elements validating ${^s\lambda_i}$ in the ${^sL}$ cluster, \item the actual radius of the ${_uL}$ cluster around ${_u\lambda}_i$, \item the actual radius of the ${^sL}$ cluster around ${^s\lambda}_i$, \end{itemize} The cardinality of the ${_uL}$ cluster, which indicates how many decimated analyses succeeded in retrieving $\lambda_i^u$, indicates the level of validation of the retrieved $\lambda_i$, while that of the ${^sL}$ cluster, in combination with its radius, reflects the correct or poor resolution from the aliasing.
-The radius of the ${_uL}$ on the one hand and the ${^sL}$ cluster on the other, is a measure of the perturbation suffered by respectively $\lambda_i^u$ and $\lambda_i^s$.
-Small clusters with large radii indicate that the conclusion may be wrong because of the inherent noise that spread the generalized eigenvalues apart.
-The total number of clusters detected in ${^sL}$ is automatically a good estimate of the model order $n$, as can be seen in Figure 6.
+From both centers of gravity a reliable estimate of $\lambda_i$ can be extracted as described in Section 3.2.
+With each identified $\lambda_i$ we can return a list of extra informational items: \begin{itemize} \item the number of elements validating ${_u\lambda}_i$ in the ${_uL}$ cluster, \item the number of elements validating ${^s\lambda_i}$ in the ${^sL}$ cluster, \item the actual radius of the ${_uL}$ cluster around ${_u\lambda}_i$, \item the actual radius of the ${^sL}$ cluster around ${^s\lambda}_i$, \end{itemize} The cardinality of the ${_uL}$ cluster ${_uC}_1$, which indicates how many decimated analyses succeeded in retrieving $\lambda_i^u$, indicates the level of validation of the retrieved $\lambda_i$, while that of the ${^sL}$ cluster ${^sC}_1$, in combination with its radius, reflects the correct or poor resolution from the aliasing.
+The radius of ${_uC}_1$ on the one hand and of ${^sC}_1$ on the other, is a measure of the perturbation suffered by respectively $\lambda_i^u$ and $\lambda_i^s$.
+Clusters with few elements and large radii indicate that the conclusion may be wrong because of the inherent noise.
+The total number of clusters detected in ${_uL}$ and validated in ${^sL}$, is automatically a good estimate of the model order $n$, as pictured in Figure \ref{cluster_explanation}.

-\subsection{Outlier scenario.}
+\subsection{Outlier scenario}